krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - __on-demand__, which is the standard rate, there's no discount, there's no commitment.
 It's very good for any kind of short-term requirements or unpredictable workloads.
 - __reserved__ one or three year commitment, but you get a good discount.
 - __spot__ instances, you get a very low price because you're essentially using unused capacity.
 So you can get a large discount, but you can also be terminated at any time.
 - __Dedicated instances__ offer physical isolation at the host hardware level from instances belonging to other customers.
-And you pay per instance.
+And you pay per instance. __Hardware dedicated to you__ (account), but you don’t control the physical server.
 - __Dedicated host__ is physical servers dedicated for your use, so you get the actual hardware dedicated for you.
 There's no sharing going on there.
+You control what EC2 instances run on it
+  - visibility into and control over the host (e.g. __sockets, cores__, instance distribution).
+  - required for bring-your-own-license (__BYOL__) scenarios
+  - You __pay per host__, not per instance.
 - __savings plans__ where you can commit to a certain amount of usage for various compute services.
 You have a one or three-year commitment.

 #### Reserved instances: